RWS/studio-api-docs/articles/hints_tips/Update_Plugins/how_to_update_plugins_to_trados_studio.md

 As part of our ongoing efforts to simplify and streamline the Trados Studio development experience, we are revisiting the existing Trados Studio APIs.
 During this process, several classes, interfaces, and methods that were identified as redundant or unnecessarily complex have been removed.

 Looking ahead, we plan to gradually phase out portions of the current API set and replace them with APIs aligned with the new Trados Studio architecture.
 This transition is intended to improve performance, provide a more consistent developer experience, and simplify plugin integration.
+Our goal is to make this transition as smooth as possible, and we will provide ample notice whenever an API is deprecated and before it is eventually removed.

 In addition, direct interaction with Trados GroupShare resources will be limited.
 For all server-based resource interactions, we strongly recommend using the GroupShare API Toolkit, which is designed specifically for secure and efficient integration with GroupShare services.
 You can find resources [here](https://developers.rws.com/groupshare-api-docs/apiconcepts/overview.html).